dmbarbour/wikilon/docs/AwelonLang.md

         :a      {R without a} [A] → {R, a=[A]}
         .a      S [{} → {R, a=[A]}] → S [A] [{} → {R}]

-A record value `{a=[A],b=[B],c=[C]}` is abstract, never represented syntactically.
-But the record constructor `[[A]:a [B]:b [C]:c]` can effectively be treated as a record value.
+The record value `{a=[A],b=[B],c=[C]}` is abstract, never represented syntactically.
+But a record constructor function `[[A]:a [B]:b [C]:c]` can effectively be treated as a record value.
 Like other functions, the record constructor is subject to ad-hoc composition, abstraction, and factoring.
 Unlike other functions, we can easily leverage commutativity of labels when refactoring.

 For variants, the basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
 That is, an observer must supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
 For labeled sums, we simply need a labeled product of handlers - `[[OnA] :a [OnB] :b [OnC] :c ...]`.
-Variant values could then have concrete representation like `[.label [Value] case]` or `[[value] [.label] case]`, depending on how we define `case` and which representation is more convenient for projectional editing.
+Variant values could then have concrete representation like `[.label [Value] case]` or `[[value] [.label] case]` depending on how we define `case`.
+With projectional editors, labeled variants may be given a more conventional appearance.

-*Note:* Labeled data could be modeled in Awelon without a primitive feature, e.g. using a concrete trie for the abstract record value together with accelerators and projectional editing.
-However, primitive labels significantly simplify static analysis and debugging.
+*Note:* Labeled data could be modeled in Awelon without a primitive feature, e.g. modeling a concrete trie for the abstract record value together with accelerators and projectional editing.
+However, primitive labels significantly simplify static analysis, debugging, and error reporting.

 ## Annotations